ChrissnaKhiev/Khievs-Coding-Quiz/README.md

 ## Usage

-User will be able to generate a password in which they can use for their profiles for different applications.
+User will be able to take a quiz about coding to determine where they stand in coding.

 ## Credits